intel/cri-resource-manager/devel/_sources/docs/policy/balloons.md.txt

   pack new balloons tightly into the same NUMAs/dies/packages.
 This helps keeping large portions of hardware idle and entering into deep power saving states.
+- `PreferSpreadOnPhysicalCores` prefers allocating logical CPUs (possibly hyperthreads) for a balloon from separate physical CPU cores.
+This prevents workloads in the balloon from interfering with themselves as they do not compete on the resources of the same CPU cores.
+On the other hand, it allows more interference between workloads in different balloons.
+The default is `false`: balloons are packed tightly to a minimum number of physical CPU cores.
+The value set here is the default for all balloon types, but it can be overridden with the balloon type specific setting with the same name.
 - `BalloonTypes` is a list of balloon type definitions.
 Each type can be configured with the following parameters:
   - `Name` of the balloon type.
 This is used in pod annotations to